Four-Year Doctor of Medicine (MD) Degree Program

 Indiana University School of Medicine offers a nationally recognized, fully accredited four-year medical education program leading to a Doctor of Medicine (MD) degree.
 The MD program at IU School of Medicine is the largest undergraduate medical education program in the United States.
 With nine campuses and strong partnerships with teaching hospitals throughout the state, the school offers unparalleled opportunities and resources for students to explore their interests and pursue specialty training to prepare for successful careers.
 After students complete this phase of medical education, they often match to highly desirable residency programs—either at IU School of Medicine or other competitive medical schools—to continue training.

 The four years of medical school are divided into three phases.
 The first two years focus on the basic sciences with clinical integration; the third- and fourth-years are devoted solely to clinical experiences with emphasis on specialty training for career placement in the fourth year.
 Required third-year clerkships include eight-week rotations in Internal Medicine, Pediatrics and Surgery; four-week rotations in Family Medicine, Neurology, OB/Gyn and Psychiatry; and a two-week rotation in Anesthesia.
 One four-week vacation and a two-week vacation are built into the third-year schedule.
 Fourth year electives provide students the flexibility to pursue focused training in specific areas of medicine.
-IU School of Medicine partners with 42 hospitals statewide to provide a wide variety of patient care experiences in ambulatory and inpatient settings.
+Indiana University School of Medicine partners with 42 hospitals statewide to provide a wide variety of patient care experiences in ambulatory and inpatient settings.
 Most clerkships statewide have 1:1 student-to-preceptor ratio.

 Nine Statewide Campuses